markhj/zeronetics/docs/manual/geometry-math/geometry-relationships.md

 ## 🔷 Shapes

-**Shapes** are not a required part of forming meshes, but they are there to ease the process of building commonly used shapes.
+**Shapes** are not a required part of forming meshes, but they are there to ease the process of building commonly used shapes, such as
+@ref ZEN::Cube "cubes".

-To put in perspective: A simple shape like a cube requires 12 triangles (2 for each of the six sides).
-Explicitly defining these 12 triangles for every cube becomes very trivial and cumbersome.
-So, instead you have the ZEN::Cube shape, and an array of other shapes.
+To put it into perspective: A simple shape like a cube requires 12 triangles (2 for each of the six sides).
+Explicitly defining these 12 triangles for every cube is very cumbersome.
+Instead, you have the ZEN::Cube "cube shape", and an array of other shapes.

-@note You can build your own shapes by extending ZEN::Shape3D.
+@note You can build your own re-usable shapes by extending ZEN::Shape3D.